Leelyn History, Family Crest & Coats of Arms

 The surname Leelyn was first found in Lancashire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
 There are actually two parishes in Lancashire bearing the name Layland or Leyland.
 "The Lancashire Leyland was Leylaund, Leylond, Leyland, Laylond, Lelarid in the 13th century."

 The first record of the family was actually found in neighbouring Yorkshire when Johannes Leyland was listed in the Yorkshire Poll Tax Rolls of 1379.

 Leyland Motors Limited, the British vehicle manufacturer of lorries, buses and trolleybuses was based in Leyland, Lancashire.
 Founded in 1896, the original company is now defunct.

 Early History of the Leelyn family

 This web page shows only a small excerpt of our Leelyn research.
-Another 158 words (11 lines of text) covering the years 1210, 1679, 1670, 1503, 1552, 1691 and 1766 are included under the topic Early Leelyn History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1210, 1679, 1670, 1503, 1552, 1691 and 1766 are included under the topic Early Leelyn History in all our PDF Extended History products and printed products wherever possible.

 Leelyn Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Leelyn have been found, including Leyland, Leland, Lelland, Leeland, Lealand and others.

 Early Notables of the Leelyn family (pre 1700)